Aksoylu/AI-DRAW/README.md

 ## How to use ?

-- For training model, run "server.py"
+- For training model, run
+`python train.py`
+command on your CLI
-- For predicting images with trained model, run "predict.py"
+- For predicting images with trained model, run `python predict.py` command on your CLI

 - There is already a pretrained model exist.
-So, you can directly start your web app by running "server.py"
+So, you can directly start your web app by running `python server.py` command on your CLI